wharfkit/website/src/lib/docs/ContractKit/GetMethod.md

 }
 ```

-## Returns:
+## Return Value

-**Row**: A promise that resolves to a single table row.
-If the row cannot be found or if the specified index is not present in the ABI, an error will be thrown.
+A single table row is returned.